 MCC Libraries Search is helpful if you are searching for multiple types of sources at once, in addition to eBooks.
 To search only for MCC owned eBooks, try the MCC Libraries Catalog.

-The MCC Libraries Catalog allows you to search the materials owned by the MCC Libraries.
+The MCC Libraries collection can be searched using the HELM Catalog.
+It allows you to search the materials owned by the MCC Libraries.
 This includes all of the print books, DVD’s, CD’s, and other physical materials in the libraries’ collection.
 You can also find eBooks, audiobooks, and streaming films.

 MCC is part of the HELM library network, which allows you to request books and other items from many other academic libraries throughout Massachusetts.
 Keep in mind that any items you request from other libraries will need time to be sent to MCC.
 You can expect anywhere from a few days to a week or so before the item is available for you to pick up.